Empire of Japan: Nationalism and decline of democracy

+On 15 May 1932, during a failed coup d'état attempt (the May 15 incident) by young militant naval officers, Prime Minister Inukai was assassinated, effectively ending Taishō democracy in the Empire of Japan.
+Civilian rule was replaced by "national unity" cabinets, which were dominated by bureaucrats and military leaders, accelerating Japan's shift toward militarism and imperialism.

-On February 26, 1936, a coup d'état was attempted (the February 26 Incident).
-Launched by the ultranationalist Kōdōha faction with the military, it ultimately failed due to the intervention of the Emperor.
-Kōdōha members were purged from the top military positions and the Tōseiha faction gained dominance.
-However, both factions believed in expansionism, a strong military, and a coming war.
-Furthermore, Kōdōha members, while removed from the military, still had political influence within the government.
+On February 26, 1936, a coup d'état was attempted (the February 26 incident).
+Launched by the ultranationalist Kōdōha (Imperial Way faction) within the military, it ultimately failed due to the intervention of the Emperor.
+Kōdōha members were purged from the top military positions and the established Tōseiha (Control faction) gained dominance.
+Both had differing views on how the military should operated (Kōdōha's spiritual holy war versus Tōseiha mechanical industrialization) and the nature of the threats to the system (communist Soviet Union versus the Western naval powers).
+However, both factions believed in expansionism, a strong military, and an impending war.
+Kōdōha members, while removed from the military, still had political influence within the government.

-The state was being transformed to serve the Army and the Emperor.
+By 1937, the state was effectively being transformed to serve the Army and the Emperor.
 Symbolic katana swords came back into fashion as the martial embodiment of these beliefs, and the Nambu pistol became its contemporary equivalent, with the implicit message that the Army doctrine of close combat would prevail.
 The final objective, as envisioned by Army thinkers such as Sadao Araki and right-wing line followers, was a return to the old Shogunate system, but in the form of a contemporary Military Shogunate.
-In such a government the Emperor would once more be a figurehead (as in the Edo period).
+In such a government, the Emperor would once more be a figurehead (as in the Edo period).
 Real power would fall to a leader very similar to a führer or duce, though with the power less nakedly held.
 On the other hand, the traditionalist Navy militarists defended the Emperor and a constitutional monarchy with a significant religious aspect.

-A third point of view was supported by Prince Chichibu, a brother of Emperor Shōwa, who repeatedly counseled him to implement a direct imperial rule, even if that meant suspending the constitution.
+A third point of view was supported by Prince Chichibu, a brother of Emperor Shōwa, who repeatedly counseled him to implement a "direct imperial rule", even if it meant suspending the constitution.